|Elliott Sound Products||Components - Part II|

 The following is far from a complete listing, but gives a reasonable range of voltages and power dissipation.
 Personally, I prefer the European designations, such as BZV85C6V8 - you can tell instantly that the voltage is 6.8V from the number.
 Unfortunately, these are not always easy to obtain, and the 1N series are more common (in non-European countries at least).
 Please note that due to the amount of data in the table, it is almost a certainty that I have made one (or more) mistakes in the translation, so always check the data sheet before committing yourself to a particular device.
 Also bear in mind that many of the devices listed will be extremely difficult to get.
 1W zeners are the most commonly available, and a method is shown below to use these at much higher power levels.

-Voltages that do not appear are easily made up by connecting zeners in series.
+Voltages that are unavailable are easily made up by connecting zeners in series.
 If possible, keep the voltages of the two (or more) zeners as close as possible, or their current handling capabilities will be different, possibly leading to overheating of the higher voltage (and therefore higher dissipation) device(s).
+Don't assume that you can get a higher power rating by running zener diodes in parallel - unless they are perfectly matched (which is impossible), one will take most of the current and will fail.
+You can make a higher power zener by using two in series - for example, two 10V 1W zeners in series gives a 20V 2W zener.

 I = (P / V) / 4